hashicorp/vagrant/docs/getting-started/packaging.md

 First, we're going to create a basic Vagrantfile we'll package with the box which will forward the web port.
 This way, users of the box can simply add the box, do a `vagrant up`, and have everything working, including HTTP!
-First, backup your old Vagrantfile by copying it to something like `Vagrantfile.bak`.
-Then, create a new Vagrantfile which simply forwards the web port.
-The resulting Vagrantfile should look like the following:
+Create a new file, which will be the file used as the Vagrantfile for the box.
+Name the file `Vagrantfile.pkg` and put the following contents in it:

 {% highlight ruby %}
 Vagrant::Config.run do |config|